fabriq-labs/fabriq-platform/docs/docs/quickstart/start_fabriq.md

 ```
 If you don't have the project already, you can access it [here](https://github.com/fabriq-labs/fabriq-platform/tree/master/).
 ### 2. Firebase setup
-Create the Firebase project by following the steps detailed in the attached [documentation](./setup_firebase_project.md).
+Create the Firebase project by following the steps detailed [here](./setup_firebase_project.md).
 ### 3. Database Initialization
-Next, initialize the database by following the instructions provided in the attached [documentation](./init_database).
+Next, initialize the database by following the instructions provided [here](./init_database).
 ### 4. Organizationa and user creation setup
-Now, it's time to create organization and user details in both the database and Firebase.
-The provided documentation links offer comprehensive instructions to guide you through the process of [Organizations and user creation](./org_setup.md)
+If you have completed the Database Initialization step, the initial user and organization have already been created in both the database and Firebase.
+In that case, you can skip this part and proceed to the next section.

+However, if you haven't done the Database Initialization yet, follow the steps below to manually create an [organization and user](./org_setup).
 ### 5. Start the server
 Once the initial setups are completed, you can proceed to set up a Fabriq app.
 First, create a [.env](https://github.com/fabriq-labs/fabriq-platform/blob/master/sample.env) file using the sample.env as a template and update it with the necessary details.
 Now you are ready to run a Fabriq app.